MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

 This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.
       \[LastPasswordChangeDateTime \<DateTime?\>\]: The time when this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
-The date and time information uses ISO 8601 format and is always in UTC time.
+The date and time information uses ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned only on $select.
       \[LegalAgeGroupClassification \<String\>\]: Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
-Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult and Adult.
+Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult, and Adult.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.
       \[LicenseAssignmentStates \<IMicrosoftGraphLicenseAssignmentState\[\]\>\]: State of license assignments for this user.